UX is not UI

-The intention, for every interaction there’s an intent, just as you would expect if you insert a key to your car ignition and turn it that it should start.
+The intention, for every interaction there’s an intent, just as you would expect if you insert a key into your car ignition and turn it that it should start.
 That’s your intention, to start your car.

-The action, This you must perform if you want your car to start, you want to hear that “dasumsuumsum” sound.
+The action, this you must perform if you want your car to start, you want to hear that “dasumsuumsum” sound.
 What is happening in your car to hear that sound is the work of beautiful electrical and mechanical UX;

 The feedback is how your car is designed to tell the driver that her car has started, so they don’t lose focus or start doing something else.
 The “dasumsuumsum” is the feedback.